 Essential written and verbal communication skills will be developed through weekly journal clubs, laboratory group meetings, and dinner discussions/presentations.
 Workshops on research ethics, and graduate school admission will be offered.
 At the end of the summer, students will present the results of their research at both a university-wide poster session and symposium.
 A variety of social activities will be interwoven throughout the summer including frequent ice cream socials.

 Students participating in this program will be housed in furnished Campus Town apartments with full kitchen facilities.
 Each student will receive a $5000 stipend plus food allowance for the 10-week program.
 Students are expected to work at least 40 hours per week on their research projects, hence students will not be allowed to enroll in classes or hold outside employment during the program.

 REU students will be encouraged to present their work at a national meeting during the following academic year.
 Travel funds from the NSF are available for this purpose.

-The Department of Biological Sciences is pleased to announce its 2014 Summer Research Program.
-(June 2 - August 6) This program is open to students from all universities and colleges.
+The Department of Biological Sciences is pleased to announce its 2015 Summer Research Program.
+(June 1 - August 5) This program is open to Marquette University students.

 Participants conduct independent research projects in faculty laboratories in the areas of microbiology, molecular biology, cell biology, developmental biology, neurobiology or invertebrate/vertebrate physiology.
 See Summer Research Mentors for detailed descriptions of faculty interest.
 See Student Research for examples of projects from previous summers.